 She’s back.
-She’s back and she’s pretty much all anyone is talking about.
+She’s back out of the recording studio and she’s pretty much all anyone is talking about.
 Taylor Swift is a musical (and shade throwing) icon to most.
 For me, it’s her under-the-radar marketing skills that make her legendary.
 Maybe it’s because I live in Austin, the live music capital of the world, and it’s definitely because I own a digital marketing firm, but that girl is innovative as hell, knows what she is doing, and I can’t get enough of watching her do it on the sly.
 She’s a creative agency unto herself.

 There’s a popular meme that gets tossed around in pretty much every forum of internet discussion — sports, politics, entertainment, etc. — and it’s about how a person, be it a college football coach or Donald Trump, is executing strategy on a level supposedly incomprehensible to the average “idiot” like you and I. What they say is that the person in question is playing “4D chess.”
 As in fourth dimensional chess.
 They aren’t thinking on a single plane like us peasants.

 It is usually, almost always, used sarcastically.
 When someone is screwing up to a hilariously bad degree, people say, “Oh no you just don’t — you just CAN’T — understand.
 They’re playing 4D chess.”

 Except I’m not being sarcastic here.
 Tay is playing 4D chess, and it’s hilarious to watch everyone else try to comprehend it.
 Just look at what she’s done over the past few months: